-As a person-centred counsellor, I will offer you a friendly, safe and non-judgemental environment where I will listen with an open mind and open heart as you explore your thoughts and feelings about whatever it is that is troubling you.
-I am not the expert who will give you advice or offer solutions, but I will offer a safe space where we can work together to help you develop a greater understanding of yourself and trust in your own inner resources to find answers that feel right for you.
-Perhaps I can help you unravel and make more sense of something that may be causing you difficulty; maybe I can support you in changes you wish to make; maybe you just need a safe space to offload whatever it is that is getting you down; or maybe you want to work on issues such as low self-esteem, confidence, personal development.
+I will offer you a friendly, safe and non-judgemental space where I will listen to you with an open mind and open heart as you explore your thoughts and feelings about whatever it is that is troubling you.
+Feeling fully heard, accepted and understood can be a deeply healing experience and can lead to new ways of accepting and understanding yourself.
+Perhaps I can help you unravel and make more sense of something that may be causing you difficulty and help you find a way forward; maybe I can support you in changes you wish to make; maybe you are bereaved or experiencing loss of another kind such as health, job, relationship; or maybe you just need a safe space to offload whatever it is that is getting you down.

 What to expect in your first session

-Because it is really important that we feel comfortable working together, I offer a reduced rate for the first session where we can get to know each other a bit more and I can tell you a little more about the way I work and answer any questions you may have.
+Because it is really important that we feel comfortable working together, I offer a free 30 minute initial consultation where we can get to know each other a bit more and I can tell you a little more about the way I work and answer any questions you may have.

-I have experience working with both short term and long term clients and we can discuss your needs and frequency of sessions when we meet.
+I have experience working with both short term and long term clients with a wide range of issues, and we can discuss your needs and frequency of sessions when we meet.

 Training, qualifications & experience